JuliaLabs/julialabs.github.io/projects.md

 A more detailed description of the project can be found [here](https://docs.google.com/document/d/1mcZlfOULcqglCNqnCJ-ya1E39CLUircjMhfBtQhXP0k/edit?usp=sharing).
 Contact: Emmanuel Lujan (eljn AT mit DOT edu).

+## Matrix decompositions for GPUs
+Mentor: Evelyne Ringoot

+We have a number of UROP projects in the implementation of matrix decompositions for GPUs in Julia Language.
+No experience needed, only an interest in numerical linear algebra, a desire to learn Julia and to contribute to the development of the next-generation GPU/HPC algorithms.
+Please contact Evelyne Ringoot before September 10 if interested.

 # Projects (additional for 18.337)

 ### Gaussian Elimination Growth